nrvannest/Sortie-ND/README.md

-# coding-examples
+# Sortie-ND
-Code to exemplify R expertise
+Code used to create visualizations of Sortie-ND model input and modeled output